fumofumoenjoyer/artix-dinit-issues-and-solutions/README.md

 logfile         = /var/log/dinit/nvidia-dinit.log
 depends-on      = login.target
 ```
-This service is a scripted type, which means that its a oneshot which means it runs once everytime i login or boot (depending on the config)
+This service is a scripted type, which means that its a oneshot, which means it runs once everytime i login or boot (depending on the config)

 ##Thunar doesnt detect gvfs: